× FreshBooks App Logo

 What is the best tax classification for an LLC?

-The best LLC tax classification will be the one that best fits the specific requirements of the company.
+The best LLC tax classification will be the one that best fits the specific requirements of the company as well as your personal preferences.
 Other factors, such as personal income outside of the company, also play a major role in determining which tax structure will be the most effective.

 How do I know what classification my LLC is?